deadc0de6/checkah/README.md

 * **hosts**
 * **profiles**

-*Note* that the config can be split across multiple files
+*Note* that none of the blocks are mandatory.
+The config can be split across multiple files.

 ## settings block